uselessl3v1/caelestia-installer-temporary-fix-2025-12-17-uselessl3v1/README.md

 # caelestia-installer-temporary-fix-2025-12-17-uselessl3v1

-This is just my personal quickfix to the caelestia install script being broken at the moment
+# This is just my personal quickfix to the caelestia install script being broken at the moment.

+# If youre here look at the raw and not the preview, the preview is scuffed and i cant be bothered to fix it

+# All of this is way easier if done from a temporary dektop so my advice is to temporarily(if you dont have anything) to install kde-plasma and then delete that when youve got caelestia.

 iwctl